KDE Display Manager

-KDE Display Manager (KDM) was a display manager (a graphical login program) developed by KDE for the windowing systems X11.
+KDE Display Manager (KDM) was a display manager (a graphical login program) developed by KDE for the X Window System.

 KDE Display Manager was based on the source code of X display manager and was the default display manager of the KDE Software Compilation, until it was retired in KDE Plasma 5 in favour of SDDM.

 KDM allowed the user to choose a desktop environment or window manager at login.
 KDM used the Qt application framework.
 It is configurable via KDE's System Settings; its appearance can be customized by the user.

 The default KDM login screen had a list of users.
 Each entry was comprised in the user's username, personal name (if available), and an icon.
 Next to the list is a greeting and a picture.
 One of the customization options is to replace the picture with an analog clock.
 From this screen the user can also run a user management tool, shut down or reboot the computer, or restart the X Window System.